x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 and a secure instantiation of HBS may always be built as long as a cryptographically secure hash function exists.
 Moreover, HBS offer small public key sizes, and, in comparison to other post-quantum signature schemes, the stateful HBS can offer relatively small signature sizes (for certain parameter sets).
 While key generation and signature generation may take longer than classical alternatives, fast and minimal verification routines can be built.
-The major negative aspect is the statefullness of several HBS.
+The major negative aspect is the statefulness of several HBS.
 Private keys always have to be handled in a secure manner, but stateful HBS necessitate a special treatment of the private key in order to avoid security incidents like signature forgery [MCGREW], [NISTSP].